 Elevate Your Beef Stew with Creamy Garlic Potatos

-Printable Recipe for Chef Alli’s Rustic Beef Stew
+Printable Directions for Making Rustic Beef Stew with Creamy Garlic Mashed Potatoes

-Rustic Beef Stew over Creamy Garlic Potato Puree
+Rustic Beef Stew over Creamy Garlic Mashed Potatoes

 - 3 lbs. beef stew meat, cut into 1" chunks